-As the UCI Artistic Cycling World Cup embarks upon its second season in Prague this weekend, most cycling enthusiasts are unaware of the sport.
+As the UCI Artistic Cycling World Cup embarks upon its third season in Switzerland this week, most cycling enthusiasts are unaware of the sport.

 So, what is Artistic Cycling?

 Artistic cycling is a form of competitive indoor cycling in which athletes perform tricks (called exercises) for points on specialized, fixed-gear bikes in a format similar to ballet or gymnastics.
 The exercises are performed in front of judges in five-minute rounds by singles, pairs, four- or six-man teams.